KJM5961 – Production and Application of Medical Radionuclides

 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.

 Recommended previous knowledge

-The course comprises 18 lectures.
-In the second lecture you will also receive a project assignment where your task is to solve a scientific problem.
+The teaching includes 18 lectures.
+In the second lecture, you will also receive a project assignment where your task is to solve a scientific problem.
 There will be two 45 minute group sessions where you can suggest an approach and discuss progress with the teacher.
-Then there will be two mandatory seminar days where you present the solution to your problem in at 10 minutes oral presentation, followed by discussion.
-The project assignment is mandatory and must be completed before you can attend the exam.
+Then there will be a two-day mandatory seminar where you present the solution to your problem in a 10-minute oral presentation, followed by discussion.
+The project assignment is mandatory and must be passed before you can sit the final exam.

 It is the sole responsibility of participants to obtain and maintain study materials provided in each lecture or exercise.